Radio Research Project

 Among the subjects of the Project's first studies were soap operas, known as radio dramas at the time.
-Herta Herzog, Austrian Psychologist, authored an article on this research, titled "What Do We Really Know About Daytime Serial Listeners?"
+Herta Herzog authored an article on this research, titled "What Do We Really Know About Daytime Serial Listeners?"
 It is considered a pioneering work of the uses-and-gratifications approach and the use of psychology research methods in media studies.
 Herta Herzog was formerly the Associate Director of the Office of Radio Research where she worked on consulting studies.

 The Radio Project also conducted research on the Halloween broadcast of The War of the Worlds in 1938.
 Of the estimated six million people who heard this broadcast, they found that 25% accepted the program's reports of mass destruction.
 The majority of these did not think they were hearing a literal invasion from Mars, but rather an attack by Germany.
 The researchers determined that radio broadcasts from the Munich Crisis may have lent credence to this supposition.
 Pooley and Socolow (2013), however, contend that Cantril used inaccurate audience measurement methods which grossly overestimated the listening audience.
 Sensationalistic newspaper publicity following the broadcast also led to the myth of the terrorized audience that has continued well into the 21st century.

 A third research project was that of listening habits.
 Because of this, a new method was developed to survey an audience – this was dubbed the Little Annie Project.
 The official name was the Stanton-Lazarsfeld Program Analyzer.
 This allowed one not only to find out if a listener liked the performance, but how they felt at any individual moment, through a dial which they would turn to express their preference (positive or negative).
 This has since become an essential tool in focus group research.

 Theodor Adorno produced numerous reports on the effects of "atomized listening" which radio supported and of which he was highly critical.
 However, because of profound methodological disagreements with Lazarsfeld over the use of techniques such as listener surveys and "Little Annie" (Adorno thought both grossly simplified and ignored the degree to which expressed tastes were the result of commercial marketing), Adorno left the project in 1941.